Publishing Design

 Purpose of the Grid:

-- Provide a structured framework that organizes visual elements for clarity, functionality, and easy understanding.
+• A grid provides a structured framework that organizes visual elements clearly and logically.

 Modular: